How We Identified Fake North Korean IT Workers Using Identity Matching

 Last year, detailed reports from cybersecurity firms like Mandiant and unsealed federal charges shone a spotlight on the widespread issue of the Democratic People’s Republic of Korea (DPRK) fraudulent remote IT workers.

 The flurry of illicit activity piqued our interest at SpyCloud, where we closely track cybercriminal activity and research emerging threats.
-Our new research shows roughly 10% of Fortune 500 companies interacting and potentially inadvertently hiring DPRK IT workers.
+Research now shows nearly all of the Fortune 500 interacting and potentially inadvertently hiring DPRK IT workers.

 Unfortunately for the participants in these schemes, they are just as susceptible to being infected by malware as anyone else.
 With that in mind, we found a starting point for a deeper investigation, picked up a trail, and it led our researchers to some interesting insights.